48 Takeoff & Landing Performance

 Numerical Solutions

 The equations of motion can also be used to numerically solve the takeoff distance problem using more realistic assumptions, such as the propulsive thrust characteristics for specific engines.
-Airplane manufacturers carefully do these calculations for different takeoff weights, atmospheric conditions (i.e., different density altitudes), runway conditions, and winds and then verify the results using actual flight tests with the airplane.
+Airplane manufacturers carefully run these calculations for different takeoff weights, atmospheric conditions (i.e., different density altitudes), runway conditions, and winds and then verify the results using actual flight tests with the airplane.
 Notice that the same aircraft type may be available from the manufacturer with different engines, so the process must be completed for each aircraft type and engine combination.

 Representative results are shown in the figure below, obtained by numerical integration, time step by time step, and using more realistic assumptions.
 These types of calculations can be repeated for cases of single-engine failure (with multi-engine aircraft) before the point of takeoff, i.e., by reducing the available thrust by half for a twin-engine aircraft.
 In this case, which is called a rejected takeoff, the required stopping distance on the remaining runway must be calculated using reverse thrust (if available) and braking.